 Acknowledge the impact of your defensive behaviors and go a step further to demonstrate an action to help mend the relationship.

 For every action and behavior that erodes a relationship, there is an action and behavior that can mend, restore and rejuvenate the flow of energy.

 Go that extra mile to reach out to the other person with loving gestures and expressions such as flowers, cards, or planning a wonderful night out.
 Make effort to care-take your special person well.
 Express gratitude.
 Stop blaming them for your negative feelings and understand those feelings are coming from inside you.

 For instance, one of the most effective relationship menders that I ever received, after a friend was defensive with me, was a cheerful pot of flowers with a beautiful card owning behaviors and expressing how much the person valued me.
 This simple gesture certainly healed the erosion in the relationship and paved the way for a new chapter in our friendship.

 Step Two: Take Action to Heal and Resolve the Roots of Your Defensiveness

 If you have old wounds rattling around that are creating insecurities, fears, or anxieties, be willing to get some counseling either as an individual or as a couple.

-Medical qi gong energy sessions can also help to heal and resolve the energetic patterns that are the result of old wounds, and remove blocks that prevent you from truly accessing your ability to give and receive fully in relationships without defensive energy.
+Medical qi gong energy sessions and acupuncture can also help to heal and resolve the energetic patterns that are the result of old wounds, and remove blocks that prevent you from truly accessing your ability to give and receive fully in relationships without defensive energy.

 If you are not comfortable seeking counseling, at minimum, take some time to explore these works with an open mind and commitment to growth.